 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-H1 and the D500 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the X-H1 does not have a direct predecessor.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-H1 better than the Nikon D500 or vice versa?
 The listing below highlights the relative strengths of the two models.